Chris-Raddatz/ISYE-6740/README.md

 - Performed Linear Regression, identifying what states have the highest coefficients for CPI when regressed - meaning they have higher house prices as they CPI goes up
 - Looked into SVM slightly, but didn't spend too much time on it.
 - Now done PCA, most of the variation was within Dimension 1, Dimension 2 offers variability but because it doesn't explain much variance I pay little attention to it.
+- Plotted percent increase in ZHVI values across the timeline, to get another visual on which states are at the high and bottom of this spectrum.

 ### Doing Currently